Residency Program Information

 Within the department, there is a temporal bone lab, complete with eight fully equipped positions.
 Formal temporal bone courses are offered during the second year of training.
 The lab is regularly accessible to residents for research, study, and patient care.

-The Oregon Hearing Research Center is a division of the Department of Otolaryngology/Head and Neck Surgery and participates closely with the residency training program.
+The Oregon Hearing Research Center is a division of the Department of Otolaryngology-Head and Neck Surgery and participates closely with the residency training program.
 The lab occupies 17,000 square feet of the Mark Hatfield Research Center adjacent to the hospital, as well as 4,000 square feet in the Medical Research Building.
 The OHRC faculty work closely with our residents to develop and carry out research, and there are summer opportunities for medical students to participate in research projects underway.
-Alfred L. Nuttall, Ph.D. is the director of the center, which includes eight Ph.D's, two M.D.'s and one M.D./Ph.D.
+Alfred L. Nuttall, Ph.D. is the director of the center, which includes nine Ph.D's and two M.D.'s.
 The lab is dedicated to hearing research, including vascular diseases of the ear, treatment outcomes, and hair cell regeneration.

 The department's other affiliations include the Westside Primary Care, which offers pediatric and audiology patient care, and NW Kaiser Permanente.
 The National Center for Rehabilitative Audiology Research (NCRAR) is located at the PVAMC, and is a source of collaboration and research resources.
 In addition, the department is affiliated with Tucker-Maxon Oral School, which is an oral training school for the profoundly hard of hearing in Portland.
 Many of the cochlear implant patients are enrolled in this school.